 Some considerations : properties like

-fail/not accurate when being executed off-chain or not executed in an actual block.
+tx.*andblock.*fail/not accurate when being executed off-chain or not executed in an actual block.
 Think flashbots simulate part.
 The above properties might be supplied diff value compared to what original can be in actual mainnet block. -

 Do not rely on

-as a source of randomness. -
+block.timestamporblockhashas a source of randomness. -

 Use

-hash of any kind of inputs.
+keccak256(bytes memory) returns (bytes32)can be used to computekeccak256hash of any kind of inputs.
 Most useful in comparing two strings or bytes. -

-can be used to verify a signature.
-Ask the user on Dapp to sign a message, take the input as bytes and then slice it as below:r
+ecrecover(bytes32 hash, uint8 v, bytes32 r, bytes32 s) returns (address)can be used to verify a signature.
+Ask the user on Dapp to sign a message, take the input as bytes and then slice it as below:r= first 32 bytes of signatures= second 32 bytes of signaturev= final 1 byte of signature- That will return an

-is the hash of the message user has signed, the format for that is,
+addressof who signed the signature.
+Note that thehashis the hash of the message user has signed, the format for that is,

-hashToBeSuppliedToEcrecover = keccak256(abi.encodePacked("\x19Ethereum Signed Message:\n",len(_message), keccak256(_message)));
+hashToBeSuppliedToEcrecover = keccak256(abi.encodePacked("\x19Ethereum Signed Message:\n",len(_message), keccak256(_message))); -

 There seems to be an issue with signature duping but was fixed, while

-is not fixed.
+ecrecoveris not fixed.
 So docs recommend using OpenZeppelin ECDSA Library. -

-returns code at the address.
-Is emptybytes
+address.codereturns code at the address.
+Is emptybytesarray if account is anEOA. -

-is the balance of an account.
+address.balanceis the balance of an account.

 Contract Meta :